chetnya/github-demo/README.md

 ## Deployment
 This is a simple web project , deployment can be on any server or local file system
 ## How  to contribute
+PLease fork this repository and then issue pull request for review.
 ###Copyright
 2018 Git.training